-Individuals with this type of parasomnia who are awakened during sleep are typically disoriented and confused.
-The sleepwalking individual's mind is asleep but their body is awake, allowing the individual to perform complex behaviors such as eating, walking around and engaging in conversations.
+Individuals with this type of parasomnia typically experience disorientation and confusion.
+The sleepwalking individual's mind is asleep but their body is awake, allowing the individual to perform complex behaviors, such as eating, walking around, and engaging in conversations.

-During episodes of sleepwalking, the individual exhibits decreased awareness and responsiveness to their surroundings.
-The sleepwalker appears clumsy and may trip over furniture, walk into mirrors, walk through a window or fall down stairs, potentially resulting in injury.
+During episodes of sleepwalking, the individual shows decreased awareness and responsiveness to their surroundings.
+The sleepwalker appears clumsy and may trip over furniture, walk into mirrors or through windows, or fall down the stairs, potentially resulting in injury.

-The frequency of sleepwalking episodes varies from person to person.
+The frequency of sleepwalking episodes varies between people.
 Some have only isolated, rare occurrences, while others may have multiple events per night.
 Among children, 2–3 percent sleepwalk at least one time per month.

 The majority of sleepwalking episodes do not result in any harm or accidental injury.
-Individuals will likely return to bed without incident, or may find themselves waking up in a different location in the house.
+Individuals will likely return to bed without incident or may find themselves waking up unharmed in a different part of their home.

 N-REM is the deepest part of the sleep cycle, when the brain is most resistant to awakening.
-This period of sleep is when the brain repairs itself and balances necessary chemicals and hormones.
+During this period of sleep, the brain repairs itself and balances necessary chemicals and hormones.

-The exact cause of sleepwalking is not well understood, although research suggests children are most vulnerable because a child's brain is still maturing.
+The exact cause of sleepwalking is not well understood, although research suggests the maturing brains of children are most vulnerable.

 Known triggers of sleepwalking include: